Leadership is the art of getting someone else to do something you want done because he wants to do it. -D. Eisenhower

 John Cook (“J.C”)

 OHD Board Member, Outdoor Recreation Director, Warrior Board

 John Cook grew up in rural Humboldt County in Northern California where he graduated from Fortuna High School in 2001.
 After the September 11 attacks took place on our home land in 2001 Cook prepared and enlisted in the Navy, January 2003, honorably serving 8 years active duty as an Aviation Structural Mechanic (AM).
 Cook’s first duty station was Aircraft Intermediate Maintenance Detachment (AIMD), NAS Lemoore, Ca. While at AIMD, Cook was TAD (Temporary Active Duty) to USS Abraham Lincoln for 2 months.
 His next duty station was Helicopter Sea Combat Squadron 25 (HSC-25), Anderson Air Base, Guam, working on MH-60s helicopters.
 While at HSC-25 he deployed for 10 months on multiple ships in support of Operation Iraqi Freedom, Enduring Freedom, Operation Smile (USNS Kiska, Shasta, and Niagara Falls).
 Cook then came back to NAS Lemoore, to work on F/A-18 fighter jets at Strike Fighter Squadron 146 (VFA-146), which was attached to CAG-11, USS John C. Stennis strike group.
-While working one day Cook broke his right leg and after a bad surgery cook’s life was turned inside out as the military amputated his left leg from a MERSA infection.
+One day Cook broke his right leg and after a bad surgery Cook’s life was turned inside out as the military amputated his left leg from a MRSA infection.
 After being forced from the military in February 2011, Cook felt the impact of being on the couch with a lack of a mission, a severe disability and the VA offering more VA candy to cope with life!
 Fortunately Cook was introduced to OHD and chose to take the OHD mission as his own and now Cook uses his experiences to help other vets overcome the trap of feeling the comfort and safety of the couch and life without a mission.
 Cook is nearly half way through the University of Phoenix.
-He is obtaining a BA in Phycology so he may understand and help those in need even more.
+He is obtaining a BA in Psychology so he may understand and help those in need even more.
 Cook is now a KEY asset and quickly becoming a leader to not only our board but to the entire organization and to all of the vets that OHD helps!

 OHD Board Member, OHD Chaplin, Warrior Board